 Melatrol is supposed to be safe for people of all ages, including teens and the elderly, according to the manufacturer.
+It is among several of our recommended sleep supplements.
 However, as I said above, there are several types of medications that could interact with the melatonin, so if you take these medications it might not be for you.
 (Ask your doctor!)

 This supplement is particularly helpful for people who: